Stacktape

 You can add replica nodes to a non-sharded cluster to improve read performance and availability.

-• Adding replica nodes (read replicas) to a cluster has 2 benefits:
+Adding replica nodes (read replicas) provides two main benefits:

-• Load balancing between replicas is automatically handled by AWS.
+Load balancing between replicas is handled automatically by AWS.
+For sharded clusters, this property specifies the number of replicas for each shard.

 resources: